Home » Part 1: The Application Process- CPP Disability Pension

 Summary

-The primary issue in the decision to apply for CPP disability is whether or not an individual can function at any job on a regular basis.
+The primary issue in the decision to apply for CPP disability is whether or not an individual can function at any job regularly.
 This would include the factor of being accommodated for one’s disability.
 However, even if one is denied the pension, then there is a process of review.
-A person must apply for reconsideration which is basically a new review of your application.
+A person must apply for reconsideration which is a new review of your application.

 The best way to engage in the application process is to sit down with the application and read it through.
 Make sure you know everything that is required.
 Get all your documents together.
 Have photocopies of everything in case something should get lost.